trainart/linux2/2-2-7-Advanced Shell Scripting.md

 ```bash
 ./aver  5 8 13 77 AAA
 ```

+#### PRACTICE

-**Task: Modify the above script not to exit in case of non digit argument. _HINT: you need to avoid script exiting on that error.
-This can be done in several ways either commenting appropriate line or changing it to `return` command:_**
+Modify the above script not to exit in case of non digit argument.

+(HINT: you need to avoid script exiting on that error.
+This can be done in several ways either commenting appropriate line or changing it to `return` command:)

 <br><br>